GTON-capital/gcd-protocol/README.md

 #### [Oracle contracts](CONTRACTS.md#Oracles)

 The most important part of the onchain stablecoin protocol is the oracles that allow the system to measure asset values on the fly.
-Unit Protocol stablecoin system currently uses the following types of onchain oracles:
+GCD Protocol stablecoin system currently uses the following types of onchain oracles:

 - Direct wrappers for existing [Chainlink feeds](https://data.chain.link/)
 - Custom wrappers for DeFi primitives (aka bearing assets) using Chainlink-based wrappers